 If you're looking for a softshell, this DIY rooftop tent uses materials that are very easy to work with, even if you don't have a large shop at your disposal.
 The main ingredients for this softshell human meat taco are two pieces of plywood, a used thrift store tent, and some Home Depot conduit.
 You'll also need some sealant and other supplies.

-You’ll have a bit more room in this option, which is designed to fold over and balance on a stand, allowing it to be around the same size as a ground tent.
-You’ll want to be a bit more careful with this rooftop tent as the soft shell is a bit less durable, but overall it seems structurally sound and easy to use.
+You'll have a bit more room in this option, which is designed to fold over and balance on a stand, allowing it to be around the same size as a ground tent.
+You'll want to be a bit more careful with this pop-up tent as the soft shell is a bit less durable, but overall it seems structurally sound and easy to use.

-3. This Easy-Peasy Rooftop Tent
+3. The Clamshell Rooftop Tent